ktorn/completium-landing/docs/templates/template10.md

 ## Introduction

-Simple auction process to transfer <Link to='/docs/templates/nft'>FA2 NFT</Link> ownership to best bidder.
+Auction process to transfer a <Link to='/docs/templates/nft'>FA2 NFT</Link> to best bidder.

 The best bid is escrowed by the contract til ownership is claimed.
 Previous best bidder gets its bid back.
 When asset ownership claimed, it is transfered to asset owner.

-Learn to developp a user interface on top of this contract with the <Link to=''>First DApp</Link> tutorial.
+The contract calls the FA2 contract to check NFT ownership, and transfer ownership when auction is over.

+The benefit of splitting the auction process from the FA2 ledger is that it makes it possible to change or select the appropriate auction process, while keeping the ledger intact.
 ## API

 ### Storage